Ninjagor/rge.js/README.md

 </script>
 ```

-RGE.js is intending to be used in a plain HTML/CSS/JS browser environment.
-NodeJS and framework compatibility may be added in the future in the form of a seperate package.
+RGE.js can be used in ANY browser environment which supports the canvas element.
+It works with HTML/CSS/JS and ReactJS, and likely works with other frameworks as well.

 #### Compatibility
 HTML/CSS/JS - `Compatible`

+ReactJS - `Compatible`

+Nextjs:
+------ Client - `Compatible`
-ReactJS - `Incompatible`
+------ Server - `Incompatible`

 VueJS - `Untested`
 Svelte - `Untested`
 Angular - `Untested`